cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 Each bibliographic record in the file begins with an **entry type** (or document type) preceded by an at **@** sign.
 Example entry types include: [article, book, booklet, conference, and more][bibtex_entries].
-There is a opening curly brace after the entry or document type.
+There is an opening curly brace after the entry or document type.
 These curly braces mark the beginning and ending of each record.

 The cite key follows the opening curly brace.